Canada police hunt remaining suspect in stabbing attacks that killed 10

 Leaders of the James Smith Cree Nation, where most of the stabbing attacks took place, blamed the killings on the drug and alcohol abuse plaguing the community, which they said was a legacy of the colonization of Indigenous people.

-James Smith Cree Nation resident Darryl Burns and his brother, Ivor Wayne Burns, said their sister, Gloria Lydia Burns, was a first responder who was killed while trying responding to a call.
+James Smith Cree Nation resident Darryl Burns and his brother, Ivor Wayne Burns, said their sister, Gloria Lydia Burns, was a first responder who was killed while trying to respond to a call.
 Burns said his 62-year-old sister was on a crisis response team.

 “She went on a call to a house and she got caught up in the violence,” he said.
 “She was there to help.
 She was a hero.”